-Step 8 gives you the opportunity to share your knowledge on how you speed up Internet Explorer.
+Step eight on this page gives you the opportunity to share your knowledge on how you speed up Internet Explorer.
 Why was IE running slow on your machine?
 How did you speed it up?

-Step 9 enables you to jump directly to the knowledge and actions shared by other visitors to this page.
+Step nine on this page enables you to jump directly to the knowledge and actions shared by other visitors to this page.
 Take a look.
 You may find out something new!

 Storing dozens of Favourites can stop Internet Explorer from working properly.
 Don't be surprised at the performance if you have hundreds of favourites bookmarked.